andri-ch/vimrunner-python/doc/source/index.rst

-.. vimrunner.py documentation master file, created by sphinx-quickstart on Mon Nov 10 12:39:52 2014.
+.. vimrunner documentation master file, created by sphinx-quickstart on Mon Nov 10 12:39:52 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to vimrunner.py's documentation!
+Welcome to Vimrunner's documentation!
 ========================================

 ..
 Contents: